foxglove/omgidl/packages/omgidl-serialization/README.md

 ## MessageWriter

-Convert an object, array, or primitive value into binary data using CDR or XCDR2 message serialization.
+Convert an object, array, or primitive value into binary data using CDR message serialization.
+(XCDR1 and XCDR2 writing is not yet supported.)

 ```Typescript
 import { MessageWriter } from "@foxglove/omgidl-serialization";